CJFeagin33/Professional-README.md-Generator/Sample-README.md

 ## License

 The last section of a high-quality README file is the license.
 This lets other developers know what they can and cannot do with your project.
-If you need help choosing a license, refer to [https://choosealicense.com/](https://choosealicense.com/).`
+If you need help choosing a license, refer to [https://choosealicense.com/](https://choosealicense.com/).
-// TODO: Create an array of questions for user input inquirer
-  .prompt([
-    {
-      type: 'input',
-      message: "What is your your project's title?",
-      name: 'projectTitle',
-    },
-    {
-      type: 'checkbox',
-      message: 'What languages do you know?',
-      name: 'stack',
-      choices: ['HTML', 'CSS', 'JavaScript', 'MySQL']
-    },
-    {
-      type: 'list',
-      message: 'What is your preferred method of communication?',
-      name: 'contact',
-      choices: ['email', 'phone', 'telekinesus'],
-    },
-  ])

-// TODO: Create a function to write README file function writeToFile(fileName, data) {}

-// TODO: Create a function to initialize app function init() {}

-// Function call to initialize app init();